CAMPAIGN HEADQUARTERSThe Power of YOU! Here's how YOU can make a difference in our metro, today.

 A message from our President and CEO, Shawna Forsberg

-Top 10 Reasons to Partner with United Way
+Top 10 Reasons to Partner with United Way of the Midlands

 Interested in learning more about what your dollars do in our community?
 Schedule a volunteer opportunity with your team!
 Despite COVID-19, nonprofits still need your help.
 Whether it’s volunteering from home or following safety and health precautions while rolling up your sleeves at an agency, there are still ways you can share your time and expertise.